House-sitting in Paris – Top Tips

 They prefer their much loved cat to be cared for at home, Feline is mature and is becoming increasingly delicate.

-Our other duties while house-sitting in Paris were to ensure the balcony plants were well watered, this being the warmest Easter in Paris for years it proved an important task.
-And as apartment dwellers in any city will tell you if there is a balcony garden it is often very important to them.
-And as any French apartment dweller would have it, “me fait du bien”.
+Our other duties while house-sitting in Paris were to ensure the balcony plants were watered.
+This was the warmest Easter in Paris for years and it proved an important task.
+And as apartment dwellers in any city will tell you if there is a balcony garden that space is very important.
+And as any French apartment homeowner would have it, “ca me fait du bien”.
 So best to keep it front of mind and water on a regular basis.

-Why not try house-sitting… house-sitting in Paris was great fun and made for an affordable trip!
+Why not try house-sitting… being a house-sitter in Paris was great fun and made for an affordable trip!